 4. Get the transfer authorization code

 This is like a password that, in theory, should only be accessible by the true owner of a domain name.
-Some registrars may use the various term, like ‘EPP key,’ ‘secret code’ or ‘auth code.’
+Some registrars may use various terms, like ‘EPP key,’ ‘secret code’ or ‘auth code.’

 5. Request a domain transfer